 name1' but will not match the branch '

 name', which will need to be added explicitly.

 All branches except the default one are accepted:

 feature- prefix are accepted:

-By default, the branch filter is set to accept only the default branch (
+By default, the branch filter is set to

 If several rules match a single branch, the most specific (least characters matched by pattern) last rule apply.